 Trends set in the USA job market are often reflected in the UK and Europe.
-Sometimes with a time lag… so as we approach the year end let’s do a bit of crystal ball gazing.
+As we approach the year end let’s do a bit of crystal ball gazing.
 It’s hard to predict the future, especially if you’re still struggling to figure out what’s happening in today’s economy.
-Predicting the future is exactly what you need to do if you’re enrolling in college, starting a fresh career, or investing in new skills.
+Predicting the future is exactly what you need to do if you’re enrolling in college, starting a fresh career or investing in new skills.

 The pace of change in the business world is faster than ever, thanks largely to globalisation and digital technology.
 One way to zero in on fields that will be hot in the future is to stay away from those that are not.
 The government’s Bureau of Labor Statistics (BLS) publishes an annual list of declining industries that follow a few common trends.
 They tend to involve work that can be done more cheaply overseas.
-Such as low-skill assembly-line work, or technology that’s rapidly replacing human workers, as in call centers.
-Industries vulnerable to cost-cutting and downsizing—such as government—are vulnerable too.
+Such as low-skill assembly-line work, or technology that’s rapidly replacing human workers, as in call centres.
+Industries vulnerable to cost-cutting and downsizing such as government, are vulnerable too.

 Employers themselves sometimes provide useful hints about the kinds of skills they want.
-In the latest annual survey for the National Association of Colleges and Employers, companies planning to hire were most interested in grads who had qualified in engineering, business, accounting, computer science, or economics.
+In the latest annual survey for the National Association of Colleges and Employers, companies planning to hire were most interested in graduates.
+Who had qualified in engineering, business, accounting, computer science, or economics.
 Unfortunately, many students prefer degrees in social sciences, history, education, and psychology, which aren’t in high demand.

-Another important point: The most successful people tend to be lifelong learners who develop new skills long after they graduate from college or complete a training program.
-In fact, building multiple skill sets—such as analytical expertise combined with a liberal-arts background, or scientific knowledge with a law degree—can be a terrific way to differentiate yourself in a cluttered job market.
+The most successful people tend to be lifelong learners who develop new skills long after they graduate from college or complete a training program.
+In fact, building multiple skill sets, such as analytical expertise combined with a liberal-arts background or scientific knowledge with a law degree.
+It can be a terrific way to differentiate yourself in a cluttered job market.
 Plus, the most lasting skills are often those that can be transferred from one field to another, as the economy ebbs and flows.

 The era of big data is just getting started, with many firms eager to tap vast new databases to gather more info on their customers, their competitors, and even themselves.
-The challenge isn’t just crunching numbers; it’s making sense of them, and gaining useful insights that can be translated into a business edge.
+The challenge isn’t just crunching numbers, it’s making sense of them.
+Also gaining useful insights that can be translated into a business edge.
 Marketing and market research are two growing fields where the use of data is exploding.

 There’s now widespread recognition that mental health is as important as physical health, which is likely to increase demand for professionals in this field.
 The BLS expects the need for marriage and family therapists, as one example, to grow 41 percent by 2020.

-New technology will continue to generate breakthroughs in medicine, manufacturing, transportation, and many other fields, which means there will be strong demand for workers schooled in biology, chemistry, math, and engineering.
-Some areas that show particular promise: biotechnology and biomedicine, nanotechnology, robotics, and 3D printing, which allows the manufacture of physical products from a digital data file.
+New technology will continue to generate breakthroughs in medicine, manufacturing, transportation, and many other fields.
+Which means there will be strong demand for workers schooled in biology, chemistry, math, and engineering.
+Some areas that show particular promise; biotechnology and biomedicine, nanotechnology, robotics, and 3D printing.
+Allowing the manufacture of physical products from a digital data file.